-January 1, 2014, is when I became a mom,
+1 January 2014, is when I became a mom,

-April 26, 2014, is when I lost mine.
+26 April 2014, is when I lost mine.

 Becoming and losing the greatest love of your life in the same year changes you forever.
-Since then, I’ve returned to writing as a way to make sense of grief, identity, motherhood, ambition, love, and the invisible threads that continue to shape us long after someone is gone.
+Since then, I’ve returned to writing as a way to make sense of grief, identity, motherhood, ambition, and the invisible threads that continue to shape us long after someone is gone.

 These letters are part reflection, part remembrance, and part conversation with the woman who shaped so much of how I move through the world.